keviinfoes/LinkedSC/README.md

 # Linked
-This repository contains a self-collateralized stablecoin named linked (LKD).
+This repository contains a self-collateralized stablecoin named linked (LKS).
 Linked is a stablecoin with minimal complexity.
 No Collateralized Debt Position (CDP) or multiple coins needed in the implementation.
-The stability is maintained by the stability tax that guarantees the buy / sell of LKD for the equilivent of 1 USD.
+The stability is maintained by the stability tax that guarantees the buy / sell of LKD for the equilivent of 1 USD (now or in the future) as long as the token is used.

 ## Description
 The design of linked is:

-**Token contract - ERC20**:
-- The token contract has a embedded stability tax.
-The stability tax is divided in inflation (1% total LKD) and transfer fee (curve between 0.1% and 1% of the transaction paid in LKD and ETH).
-The stability tax (ETH and LKD) is send to the custodian contract.
+- **Token contract - ERC20**: The token contract has a embedded stability tax.
+The stability tax is divided in inflation (1% total LKS) and transfer fee in ETH.
+The stability tax is send to the custodian contract.
 The custodian contracts reserves are available for the white listed exchanges.
 These exchanges have a fixed exchange for the equivalent of 1 USD per LKD.

-**Exchange contract**:
-- Multiple exchanges can be added.
+- **Exchange contract**: Multiple exchanges can be added.
 The only difference between these exchanges is the oracle that is used.
 The exchanges that use the stability reserve have a fixed exchange rate of 1 USD based on the used oracle.

+## Benefits
 The use of multiple exchanges mitigates the risk of the oracles.
-Because if one oracle exchange is broken it can be paused and other exchanges will be used, selected by the users of LKD.
+Because if one oracle exchange is broken it can be paused and other exchanges will be used, selected by the users of LKS themself.
+The inital settings will be one exchange, 1% inflation and ETH transfer fees (multiple of the gas used).

-**User voting**:
-- The inital settings will be one exchange, 1% inflation and curve between 0.1% and 1% for transfer fees.
 Holders of the tokens can vote to add / remove exchanges and adjust these settings.

 The benefit of the stability tax design is its simplicity and the limited need of collateral.
 The token is self-collateralized and the stability "power" increases when it is used more.
 Because more transactions is more collateral in the exchange.